Does this sound familiar?

 If this happens, you can calmly state what you want, or what you will do.

-Try saying things like, “I’d like you to calm down and speak to me, instead of yelling please”
+Try saying things like, “I’d like you to calm down and speak to me instead of yelling please.”

-Or, “I don’t like being disrespected and that voice makes me feel like you are disrespecting me.
+Or “I don’t like being disrespected and that voice makes me feel like you are disrespecting me.
 Will you please try to speak nicely?”

 You can show empathy if you feel up to it, and say something like, “I can see you’re angry.
-I understand it.
+I understand.
 But like everyone around us, I deserve to be treated respectfully, even when you are angry.
 Do you need a minute to calm down before we continue this conversation?”

 When you’re both calm, you can tell your child exactly what words or tone of voice you found unacceptable.